numerai/docs/tournament/bounties.md

 | Minor _exploits or vulnerabilities that do not compromise user funds_ | 1-10 NMR |
 | Major _exploits, security issues, smart contract vulnerabilities_ | 10-100 NMR |

 Note: You must have a [Numerai Tournament](https://numer.ai/tournament/) account to receive bounty payment.
-US taxpayers receiveing a bounty valued > $600 USD will be required to submit W9 taxpayer information.
+US persons receiveing a bounty valued > $600 USD will be required to submit [W9 taxpayer information](us-taxes.md).

+### Exclusions
+While researching, we'd like to ask you to refrain from:

+ - Denial of service
+ - Spamming
+ - Automated scanning of any kind
+ - Missing Security Headers (eg. HSTS, CSP)
+ - Missing Secure Flags on Cookies
+ - SSL issues (weak ciphers/key-size/BEAST/CRIME)
+ - CSRF without any security impact
+ - Rate Limiting (unless it constitutes a significant risk)
+ - Email sending checks

 ### How to submit a bug report